radareorg/iaito/docs/source/user-docs/preferences/analysis.rst

 Search for new functions following already defined functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Cutter will check if there is a candidate for a new function following an already defined one, as the compiler usually
+Iaito will check if there is a candidate for a new function following an already defined one, as the compiler usually
 state them together.
 This option is taking the advantages of both Recursive Analysis and Linear Sweep into some kind of a hybrid mode.
 For each discovered function, the analysis will try to check for a function-prologue, usually following a gap of null bytes or ``cc`` bytes.
 This will help with discovering functions which are not referenced in the program.
 As such, it will make the analysis slower and prone to false-positives.

 **Configuration variable:** ``anal.hasnext``